pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 		scaleY: 0
 	})

-#### Final touch: Wave Animation
+#### Wave Animation

-After the pop in effect, we can to translate the popped emoji to the left with waving effect.
-We can achieve this using requestAnimationFrame by gradually decreasing the translateX value.
+After the pop in effect is done, then we animate the popped emoji (inside the effect) to the left with waving effect.
+We can achieve this by using requestAnimationFrame by gradually decreasing the translateX value.
 As for the waving effect, we can simulate it using the <mark>Math.sin</mark> method.

-Here's the wave animation code
+Wave animation function

 	function waveAnim(user, animProps){